 With the 4th of July just around the corner, the night sky will soon begin to show the patriotic red, white, and blue.
 On Saturday, American’s around the country will commemorate the signing of the Declaration of Independence.
 With the stroke of their pens, the Continental Congress declared that the American colonies were free of King George III’s control and no longer British subjects.

 Each year, both public and private firework displays become increasingly more complex, advanced, and memorizing.
 Originally invented in China, fireworks have been the subject of various forms of intellectual property protection—including patents, copyrights, and trademarks.

-In general, patent protection is afforded to anyone who invents a novel and non-obvious invention.
-In particular, one of the very first firework patents in the United States was awarded in 1899 to Mr. Albert J. Lutz of New York.
-The invention was entitled TOY FIREWORKS which exhibited pyrotechnic effects in a rotary manner that resembles pin or catharine wheels.
+In general, anyone that invents a novel and non-obvious invention are capable of receiving patent protection.
+In particular, the United States Patent and Trademark Office (USPTO) awarded one of the very first firework patents to Mr. Albert J. Lutz of New York in 1899.
+The invention is entitled TOY FIREWORKS and exhibits pyrotechnic effects in a rotary manner that is similar to pin or

 In the decades since, pyrotechnic inventions have evolved from simple toys into highly technical formulations.
 Some even having complicated launching mechanisms to display fireworks in precise patterns.
 Disney has several patents for its firework displays, including its PRECISION FIREWORKS DISPLAY SYSTEM HAVING A DECREASED ENVIRONMENTAL IMPACT.
 The Disney patent launches pyrotechnics using compressed gas into the air, which then explodes in a magical pyrotechnic display.